RebinW/Microsoft-SC-300/01-users-and-groups/01-create-and-manage-cloud-users.md

 - Users created directly in Entra ID become cloud-only users and are managed from the cloud.

 ## Objectives
-- Create cloud-only user accounts
+- Create cloud-only user account
 - Configure required user properties
 - Verify successful user creation
 - Understand the characteristics of cloud-only users